astralarya/to/README.md

 go to the foo bookmark (if exists)
 > to foo

-go to the directory bar in the directory foo points to (if exists)
+go to the directory bar inside the directory foo points to (if exists)
 > to foo/bar

+create a bookmark with the name of the current directory pointing to it
+> to -b

 set the foo bookmark to the current directory
 > to -b foo

-create a bookmark with the name of the current directory pointing to it
+set the foo bookmark to the /bar/baz directory
-> to -b
+> to -b foo /bar/baz

 remove the foo bookmark
 > to -r foo